 The Lower Manhattan Development Corporation (LMDC) has prepared the following Partial Action Plan with regard to the \$783 million federal appropriation administered by the United States Department of Housing and Urban Development (HUD) for damaged properties and businesses (including the restoration of utility infrastructure) as well as for economic revitalization related to the terrorist attacks at the World Trade Center.
 LMDC received a separate \$2 billion federal appropriation through HUD for the World Trade Center disaster recovery and rebuilding efforts.
-This Plan details LMDC¿s proposed expenditure of \$750 million to fund a program to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan.
-The program will be administered by Empire State Development (ESD), New York State¿s economic development agency, in cooperation with the New York City Economic Development Corporation (EDC), and in consultation with the Lower Manhattan Development Corporation.
-This plan also details LMDC¿s proposed expenditure of \$33 million of that appropriation to fund a program to assist businesses in Lower Manhattan that suffered disproportionate loss of life as a result of the attacks on September 11, 2001.
-The program will be administered by Empire State Development (ESD), New York State¿s economic development agency in cooperation with the New York City Economic Development Corporation (EDC).
+This Plan details LMDC2s proposed expenditure of \$750 million to fund a program to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan.
+The program will be administered by Empire State Development (ESD), New York State2s economic development agency, in cooperation with the New York City Economic Development Corporation (EDC), and in consultation with the Lower Manhattan Development corporation.
+This plan also details LMDC2s proposed expenditure of \$33 million of that appropriation to fund a program to assist businesses in Lower Manhattan that suffered disproportionate loss of life as a result of the attacks on September 11, 2001.
+The program will be administered by Empire State2s economic development yerk City Economic Development Corporation with the New York City Economic Development gency in cooperation with the New York State2s economic development loss of life as a result of the attacks on September 11, 2001.
+The program will be administered by Empire State2s economic development gency in cooperation with the New York City Economic development gency in cooperation with the New York City Economic development corporation with the New York City Economic development gency in cooperation with the New York City Economic development Corporation (EDC).